ipfs/ipfs-docs/docs/reference/http/gateway.md

 ## Specifications

-The HTTP Gateway specification for IPFS implementers is available in [ipfs/specs repository](https://github.com/ipfs/specs/blob/main/http-gateways/#readme).
+The HTTP Gateway specification for IPFS implementers is available at [specs.ipfs.tech](https://specs.ipfs.tech/http-gateways/).
 Below are links for the most useful specifications.